This is an important and hard truth that most authors avoid:

 - She’s looking away from the camera and smiling warmly, as if she’s casually talking to someone in the background, signalling warmth and approachability.

-Two Pictures Of The Same Author
+Two Photos of the Same Author

 But that’s not what his books are about, nor the audience he is trying to signal to.
 His books are about entrepreneurship, branding and start-ups.
 To speak to that audience, you are better off being optimistic, positive and warm—which the second picture signals.

 The first photo makes James look less like a genius, and more like a crazy person.
 His glasses are off center, his hair is disheveled, he is wearing a ratty white T-shirt, and he doesn’t even appear to be looking into the camera.